frkim/GHDemos/README.md

 # GitHub Copilot Demo walkthrough

-In this tutorial, we are going to detail all the steps to demonstrate GiHub Copilot with a few live examples.
-This walkthrough relies on Visual Studio Code and Python programming language.
-Nowadays, both VS Code and Python are popular tools in developer environments.
+In this tutorial, we are going to detail all the steps to demonstrate GiHub Copilot with several samples.
+This walkthrough relies on Visual Studio Code and Python programming language because both VS Code and Python are popular tools.

 ## Prerequisites